 Fittings: Eastbourne, - St Michael and All Angels, Willingdon Road, altar and canopy

 Jones and Willis

 The firm was founded in Birmingham in the C18, primarily as a supplier of cloth for ecclesiastical purposes.
 In 1844 the Willis family re-founded it as a manufacturer and supplier of church fittings, initially known as Newton, Jones and Willis.
 In 1851 the firm was still only to be found in Birmingham, but at its peak later in the century it had a further workshop in London, attached to showrooms, as well as a branch in Liverpool.
-Pews and seats, metalwork, sculpture and stained glass were added to the company’s products and in 1899 they described themselves as ‘Church furnishers to Her Most Gracious Majesty’.
-The firm was still active in the 1940s.
-Most of their wares were sold from catalogues with designs from many sources, which appeared at steady intervals from 1846.
-The company advertised widely, including in the Chichester Diocesan Kalendar.
-Their glass was made at the London showrooms, which were in Great Russell Street (KD/L) under the management of Walter Willis.
-Most designers were anonymous, though F E Howard did some work.
+Pews and seats, metalwork, sculpture and stained glass were added to the company’s products and in 1899 they described themselves as ‘Church Furnishers to Her Most Gracious Majesty’.
+Their latest known glass (not in Sussex) is dated c1937, though it showed little advance in style and much of it could be 50 years older; the company nevertheless remained active into the 1940s.
+The regular catalogues from which most sales were made began to appear in 1846 and lasted until about 1931.
+In addition, the company advertised widely, including in the Chichester Diocesan Kalendar.
+Their glass was made at the London showrooms, which were in Great Russell Street (KD/L) under the management of Walter Willis (1849-1928), who was born outside Birmingham but settled permanently in London.
+Most designers were anonymous, though F E Howard did some work in the final phase.